robin-rpr/calos/doc/tutorial.rst

 More specifically, the user namespace, when created without privileges as Charliecloud does, lets you map any container UID to your host UID.
-:code:`ch-run` implements this with the :code:`--uid` switch.
+:code:`clearly run` implements this with the :code:`--uid` switch.
 So, for example, you can tell Charliecloud you want to be root, and it will tell you that you’re root::

-  $ ch-run --uid 0 /var/tmp/hello.sqfs -- bash
+  $ clearly run --uid 0 /var/tmp/hello.sqfs -- bash
   > id -u
   0
   > whoami